 Early discussions with the Placer County Office of Emergency Services (OES) established the initial plan for public involvement.
-Public outreach for this plan update began during the plan development process with an informational press release to inform the public of the purpose of the DMA and the hazard mitigation planning process for the Placer County Planning Area.
+Public outreach began during the plan development process with an informational press release to inform the public of the purpose of the DMA and the hazard mitigation planning process for the Placer County planning area.
 At the kick-off meeting, the HMPC discussed additional options for public involvement and agreed to an approach using established public information mechanisms and resources within the community.
-Public involvement activities for this plan update included press releases, website postings, stakeholder and public meetings, and the collection of public and stakeholder comments on the draft plan.
-Information provided to the public included an overview of the mitigation status and successes resulting from implementation of the 2005 plan as well as information on the processes, new risk assessment data, and proposed mitigation strategies for the plan update.
+Public involvement activities included press releases, website postings, public meetings, and the collection of public comments on the draft plan.
+Public meetings were held prior to finalizing the plan as further described in Table 3.3.

-Stakeholder and public meetings were held prior to finalizing the updated plan as further described in Table 3.3.
-In addition to formal public meetings, information on the plan was also presented at several Municipal Advisory Council (MAC) meetings and at Town Council meetings during this plan maintenance and update process.
 Where appropriate, stakeholder and public comments were incorporated into the final plan, including the sections that address mitigation goals and strategies.
 All press releases and website postings are on file with the Placer County OES (see Figure 3.1 for an example of a press release).
 The plan is available online on the Placer County website.
 The public outreach activities described here were conducted with participation from and on behalf of all jurisdictions participating in this plan.

 Table 3.3.
-Schedule of Public and Stakeholder Meetings
+Schedule of Public Meetings

-Meeting Topic Meeting Date Meeting Locations Intro to DMA and mitigation planning LHMP plan overview and public comments June 9, 10 2009 Kings Beach, Auburn Municipal Advisory Council Meetings June 11, 2009 June 15, 2009 June 18, 2009 July 21, 2009 July 28, 2009 Sheridan Lincoln Ophir Horsehoe Bar Penryn Town Council Meeting July 14, 2009 Loomis
+Meeting Topic Meeting Date Meeting Locations Intro to DMA and mitigation planning LHMP plan overview and public comments June 9, 10, 11, 2009 Kings Beach, Auburn, ???